geminiwing/graphql-rails/README.md

 GraphiQL is an in-browser GraphQL user interface.
 Type `localhost:3000/graphiql` in your browser to open the Graphiql UI.

 ### Testing Queries
-To fetch all games, type the following query in the query section of the Graphiql.
+To fetch all games, type the following query in the query section of GraphiQL UI.

-Operation
 ```graphql
 query Games {
   games {